ACEsuit/mace/docs/guide/finetuning.rst

  - The **multihead replay** fine-tuning protocol, where the model is trained on the new dataset while replaying a part of the original foundational model training data.
  - The **LoRA** (Low-Rank Adaptation) fine-tuning protocol, where only small low-rank adapters are trained while the base model weights are frozen.
 See the :ref:`LoRA fine-tuning <lora_finetuning>` guide.

-The multihead replay finetuning prevent catastrophic forgetting that occurs sometimes during the naive fine-tuning.
+Multihead replay can prevent the catastrophic forgetting that sometimes occurs during naive fine-tuning.
+Use it when the fine-tuned model must preserve broad foundation-model behaviour; for a narrow single-system task, naive fine-tuning is a strong baseline.

-It usually leads to a more robust and stable model.
-It is **recommended** to use this protocol to fine-tune any materials project foundation model.
+For guidance on selecting a foundation model, setting atomic reference energies, choosing method-specific hyperparameters and validating physical behaviour, see :ref:`finetuning_guidance`.

 To finetune one of the mace-mp-0 foundation model, you can use the mace_run_train script with the extra argument `--foundation_model=model_type`.